 Digital Product Examples: Online courses, eBooks, printables, pitch templates, contract templates

-- I sell a book about how to start freelancing and a Cusco, Peru, travel guide.
+- I used to sell a book about how to start freelancing and a Cusco, Peru, travel guide.

 - CreateAndGo.co sells awesome online courses, such as Pinterest Traffic Avalanche (which I LOVE!).

 - MeeraKothand.com sells online courses as well as physical books and planners, such as the CREATE Blog & Editorial Planner (that’s the planner I use!).

 Physical Products Examples: Physical books, planners, T-shirts, mugs, office products

 #5 What are your specific and actionable goals for the first 3 months?
 6 months?
 1 year?

 If you don’t have a destination in mind, how will you know if you’ve reached it?
 You must always begin with goals in mind for your blog.
 I like to set goals by quarter (3 months) and by year.
 It’s OKAY if you don’t reach your goals or if your goals change.